PaloAltoNetworks/redist-check/README.md

   -x          Optional - Disable Links Pop-Up
   -w [W]      Optional - Create WebPage from output.
-If no file is specified after '-w', then 'output.html' will be used -o          Requires '-w' - Open Results in Web Browser
+If no file is specified after '-w', then 'output.html' will be used -o          Requires '-w' - Open Results in Web Browser -c          Writes CSV for each Scenario (4 total)

 ```